 “Coffee is real good when you drink it; it gives you time to think.
 It’s a lot more than just a drink; it’s something happening.
 Not as in hip, but like an event, a place to be, but not like a location, but like somewhere within yourself.
-It gives you time, but not actual hours or minutes, but a chance to be, like be yourself, and have a second cup.”– Gertrude Stein
+It gives you time, but not actual hours or minutes, but a chance to be, like be yourself, and have a second cup.”

-My Coffee Experience in Spain
+My coffee experience in Spain

 First of all, coffee in Spain is delicious and varied, but it takes some time to get used to the ritual of ordering it.
 Even so, if you learn how to order a coffee in Madrid, that doesn’t mean you will get the same in Andalusia or in any other region.
 Things are complicated, I think Spaniards are complicated, that’s why it’s almost impossible not to like them.